-During the year ended December 31, 2018, certain individuals exercised stock options to purchase 5,444,526 shares of Common Stock for \$1,666,208 in cash.
-Also, during the year ended December 31, 2018, stock options to purchase 10,000 shares of Common Stock were exercised pursuant to the options' cashless exercise provisions, wherein 9,841 shares of Common Stock were issued.
+During the year ended December 31, 2018, certain individuals exercised stock options to purchase an aggregate of 5,444,526 shares of Common Stock for \$1,666,208 in cash.
+Also, during the year ended December 31, 2018, stock options to purchase an aggregate of 10,000 shares of Common Stock were exercised pursuant to the options' cashless exercise provisions, wherein 9,841 shares of Common Stock were issued.